simonwo/simonwo.net/_posts/2022-06-08-travel-schedule.md

 Celia and I have become digital nomads.
 This is where we’ll be.

 Blanks mean we’re homeless!
-You can get an auto-updating iCalender version [here](/nomads.ical).
+You can subscribe to an auto-updating iCalender version [here](webcal:///nomads.ical).

 <style type="text/css">
 table tr.past { display: none }